Why North Dakota:

 Having been to 43 states, I set my sights on North Dakota, my only remaining state not on the East Coast.
 Back in the summer of 2016, I asked my friend, Ken, a medical student at the University of North Dakota, what to do.
 When I suggested a NDSU football game, he countered and said that a University of North Dakota hockey game is the single most North-Dakota thing I could do.
 After looking at weekends and flights, I booked a roundtrip flight to Minneapolis for Martin Luther King weekend.
 It was really cheap- only $112 roundtrip.Grand Forks was about a 5-hour drive away.

-The next morning, I woke up early and drove northwest along Interstate 94.
+After flying in and sleeping in my friend´s apartment in a Minneapolis suburb, I woke up early and drove northwest along Interstate 94.
 It was a beautiful, but cold day.
 Snow was everywhere- it was a winter wonderland!!
 After a bit over 2 hours of driving, I reached the town of Fergus Falls and got breakfast there at the Viking Café.

 It was described as a “classic Minnesota diner”.
 The place did indeed seem old-school and the Viking weapons and shields seemed like homage to the Scandinavian heritage of the people of Minnesota.
 I ordered the omelet- reportedly the best in Minnesota according to a local TV poll.